fou-foo/R-Coursera/Regression_models/cars.md

     student.test <- t.test(subset(cars, am == 0 )$mpg, subset(cars, am == 1 )$mpg)

-So, with a confidence of 95% we reject the previous hypothesis, since the *p-* value of the test is less than 0.05, in fact it is 0.0013736 and the means are 17.1473684, 24.3923077 for the groups automatic and manual respectively, so we proceed to fit a multiple regression model which relates mpg to the other features.
+So, with a confidence of 95% we **non reject** the previous hypothesis, since the *p-* value of the test is less than 0.05, in fact it is 0.0013736 and the means are 17.1473684, 24.3923077 for the groups automatic and manual respectively, so we proceed to fit a multiple regression model which relates mpg to the other features.

 In view of the fact that automobiles have a higher performance of miles per gallon of gasoline, *mpg* , when they have the manual transmission,